PajoHack/Booking-System-PP4/README.md

 ![Screenshot of logo & navigation](documentation/screenshot-of-responsivness.png)

+The live project can be found [here](https://booking-system-pp4-45edec966ba7.herokuapp.com/)

 ## Design and UX

 The application is designed to provide an intuitive and enjoyable user experience for both customers looking to book tables and browse the menu, and for restaurant staff managing bookings and menu items.

 ### User Interface

 The UI is clean and minimalistic to allow for easy navigation and understanding.
 It has been designed with mobile-first approach, ensuring a smooth user experience on both desktop and mobile devices.
-The color scheme and typography were carefully chosen to give a sense of elegance and comfort, aligning with the high standards of our restaurant.
+The color scheme and typography were carefully chosen to give a sense of elegance and comfort.

 ### Accessibility

 We have ensured that the application is accessible to all users.
 It includes features such as keyboard navigation and screen reader compatibility.
-The color contrast has been checked to ensure it is legible for users with color vision deficiencies.
+The color contrast has been checked to ensure it is legible.

 ### Responsiveness